List of Compact Cassette tape data storage formats: Kansas City Standard

 A wide variety of KCS interfaces were available, most of them supporting higher-speed modes as well as the standard 30-characters-per-second mode.

 The Kansas City Standard (KCS) was one of the few cassette formats that was standardized to any degree.
 It was created by a group of S-100 bus manufacturers at a meeting hosted by Byte Magazine in November 1975 in Kansas City.

 KCS was a simple FSK system that recorded zeros as four cycles of a 1200 Hz tone and ones as eight cycles of 2400 Hz.
 This produces an overall data rate of 300 Hz.
 Data was recorded in eight-bit bytes, least significant bit first, with a parity bit added to seven-bit data if needed.
 A single space was added to the front and a single mark to the end to act as start and stop bits.
 The bytes were written individually, with the tone returning to the mark frequency between characters.
 If shorter data was being written, for instance, six-bit ASCII codes, any unused bits were filled with mark at the end to fill out eight bits.
-The data was written using a slightly modified version of Manchester encoding.

 No file format was specified beyond adding five seconds of marks at the start of the file, nor was any example code provided.
 This would be up to the vendors of the plug-in cards to provide.